 You should be aware of any and all water safety risks, whether you are in the pool, ocean or a nearby lake.
 Being mindful of the weather before a dip can be the smartest move you make!

 Even if it doesn’t hit you directly, a lightning strike on nearby land can spread throughout the surrounding ground.
-Therefore, even standing next to water during a thunderstorm can be dangerous.
+Therefore, even standing next to water during lightning can be dangerous.
 A recent report found that, of lightning-related deaths, 46% of the people were fishing and 25% of them were on the beach.
 Imagine how dangerous swimming during a thunderstorm can be.

 Know When to Avoid Water